Why Is My Garbage Disposal Humming but Not Turning?

 Clogged Motor

-If your garbage disposal hums but doesn’t turn, you know that the appliance is receiving power – it’s just not operating correctly.
+If your garbage disposal hums but doesn’t turn on, you know that the appliance is receiving power – it’s just not operating correctly.
 Often, a clog or jam in the motor is the cause when you experience such symptoms.
 Freeing the flywheel usually alleviates this issue, so follow these steps:

 1. Unplug the unit, and turn off power to the disposal at the breaker – you can never be too careful when it comes to garbage disposal repairs.